James Woolsey: Relationship with Bill Clinton

 As Director of the CIA, Woolsey had limited access to President Bill Clinton.
 According to journalist Richard Miniter:

 Never once in his two-year tenure did CIA director James Woolsey ever have a one-on-one meeting with Clinton.
 Even semi-private meetings were rare.
 They only happened twice.
 Woolsey told me: "It wasn't that I had a bad relationship with the president.
 It just didn't exist."

 Another quote about his relationship with Clinton, according to Paula Kaufman of Insight on the News:

 Remember the guy who in 1994 crashed his plane onto the White House lawn?
 That was me trying to get an appointment to see President Clinton.

-David Halberstam notes in War in a Time of Peace (p.
-191) that Clinton chose Woolsey for CIA director because the Clinton campaign had courted neoconservatives leading up to the 1992 election, promising to assist democratic Taiwan, Bosnia in Bosnian War, and be tougher on human rights violations in China, and it was decided that they ought to give at least one neoconservative a job in the administration.
+David Halberstam notes in War in a Time of Peace that Clinton chose Woolsey for CIA director because the Clinton campaign had courted neoconservatives leading up to the 1992 election, promising to assist democratic Taiwan, Bosnia in Bosnian War, and be tougher on human rights violations in China, and it was decided that they ought to give at least one neoconservative a job in the administration.

 Aldrich Ames

 Woolsey was CIA director when Aldrich Ames was arrested, on February 21, 1994, for treason and spying against the United States.
 The CIA was criticized for not focusing on Ames sooner, given the obvious increase in Ames' standard of living; and there was a "huge uproar" in Congress when Woolsey decided that no one in the CIA would be dismissed or demoted at the agency.
 Woolsey declared: "Some have clamored for heads to roll in order that we could say that heads have rolled ...
 Sorry, that's not my way."
-Woolsey abruptly resigned on Dec 28, 1994.
+Woolsey abruptly resigned on December 28, 1994.